 Natural gas grills vs propane grill taste

-Natural gas emits less Carbon dioxide per unit; however, propane gas emits more heat and light per unit as compared to natural gas.
+Natural gas emits less Carbon dioxide per unit; however, propane gas emits more heat and light per unit than natural gas.
 Since it burns hotter, many people believe it offers a more realistic grill flavor and sensation than natural gas.

 Natural gas vs propane grill cost

-The price of propane as well as natural gas varies per month depending on the energy market.
+The price of propane and natural gas varies per month depending on the energy market.
 As well as where you reside might have an impact on the price; natural gas is much more costly in some locations than electricity, and vice versa.